inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 the original 10Mb/s to the latest 400Gb/s.
 Originally, the technology has changed from using coaxial cables and repeaters to using unshielded twisted-pair cables with hubs and switches.
 Today, switched Ethernet is prevalent, and most links operate in full duplex mode.
-The INET Framework contains support for all major Ethernet technologies and device types.
+Support for all major Ethernet technologies and device types is provided by the INET
+Framework.

 In Ethernet networks containing multiple switches, broadcast storms are prevented by the use of a spanning tree protocol (STP, RSTP) that disables selected links to eliminate cycles from the topology.
-Ethernet switch models in INET contain support for STP and RSTP.
+STP and RSTP are supported in the Ethernet switch models in INET.

 .. _ug:sec:ethernet:nodes:

 Nodes
 -----

-There are several node models that can be used in an Ethernet network:
+Several node models can be used in an Ethernet network:

 -  Node models such as :ned:`StandardHost` and :ned:`Router` are
    Ethernet-capable.

--  :ned:`EthernetSwitch` models an Ethernet switch, i.e. a multiport
+-  :ned:`EthernetSwitch` models an Ethernet switch, which is a multiport bridging device.
-   bridging device.

 -  :ned:`WireJunction` can model the coaxial cable (10BASE2 or 10BASE5 network segments) on legacy Ethernet networks, or an Ethernet hub/multiport repeater.

--  :ned:`EthernetHost` is a sample node which can be used to generate "raw" Ethernet traffic.
+-  :ned:`EthernetHost` is a sample node that can be used to generate "raw" Ethernet traffic.

 .. _ug:sec:ethernet:etherswitch: